OpenGenus/cosmos/guides/coding_style/c++/README.md

 operator==(int &&, int &&);
 ```

-- The `const` qualifiers should be on the right hand of its target but be left of type.
+- The `const` qualifiers should be on the right hand side of its target but be on left of the type.

 ```C++
 class Dummy